 Director Dan Fogelman’s much-maligned film has some real honest good intentions, but too often scenes are disingenuous.
 Life Itself is too self-indulgent, sappy, and overly sentimental for its own good.
 By the last third, it becomes manipulative and even tedious.

 Forget the fact that Dan Fogelman ignited “Film Twitter” last week with his comments about a disconnect between white male critics and the types of entertainment he likes to make.
-He is responsible for one of my favourite romantic comedies of the past decade in Crazy, Stupid, Love.
+He is responsible for one of my favorite romantic comedies of the past decade in Crazy, Stupid, Love.
 He established himself as a household name with mainstream audiences and critics alike with television’s This Is Us, a career peek.
-His new film Life Itself, though, is a serious misstep in his career, even if he didn’t **** off every critic around the world.
+His new film Life Itself, though, is a serious misstep in his career, even if he didn’t p**s off every critic worldwide.

 The men in this film are all emotionally fragile, broken, and searching for someone in their lives to make them whole again (or begging the ones they have to do the heavy lifting for them).
-So, when Fogelman said, “white male critics who don’t like anything that has emotion”, you wonder if he was writing a film that he felt moviegoers were craving or making a statement about male film criticism?
-His film has some real honest good intentions but too often scenes result in being disingenuous to its audience.
-By far the best storyline involves Olivia Cooke’s Dylan and Mandy Patinkin’s Irwin, but it is abandoned too quickly.
+So, when Fogelman said, “white male critics who don’t like anything that has emotion,” you wonder if he was writing a film that he felt moviegoers were craving or making a statement about male film criticism?
+His film has some real honest good intentions, but scenes often result in being disingenuous to its audience.
+By far, the best storyline involves Olivia Cooke’s Dylan and Mandy Patinkin’s Irwin, but it is abandoned too quickly.
 The film picks up where it left off as too self-indulgent, sappy, and overly sentimental for its own good.
 By the last third, it becomes manipulative and even tedious.

-There is a scene early in Life Itself in which Abby is in bed with Will and she begins to explain how a particular Bob Dylan album was written off by the majority, and this was a giant “eat a dick” moment to his critics.
-Fogelman needs to be careful and not forget to entertain his audience who spend their hard earned money on his next film, or they might tell him to do the same.
+There is a scene early in Life Itself in which Abby is in bed with Will, and she begins to explain how the majority wrote off a particular Bob Dylan album, and this was a giant “eat a dick” moment to his critics.
+Fogelman needs to be careful and not forget to entertain his audience who spend their hard-earned money on his next film, or they might tell him to do the same.